ibm-cloud-docs/vmware-service/tutorials/vcda-migrating-cloudtocloud-shared.md

 {: #vcda-migrating-cloudtocloud-shared-pairing}
 {: step}

 1. From the VMware Solutions console, install VCDA on a {{site.data.keyword.vcf-aas}} single-tenant instance.
-For more information, see [Adding and deleting VMware Cloud Director Availability](/docs/vmware-service?topic=vmware-service-vcda-adding-deleting#vcda-adding-deleting-add-proc).
+For more information, see [Adding and deleting VCDA](/docs/vmware-service?topic=vmware-service-vcda-adding-deleting#vcda-adding-deleting-add-proc).

    VCDA is preinstalled on multitenant instances.
    {: note}